5/8/2025

 speaker

 Yeah, hey, good morning, guys.
-You noted that the other revenue was up to the amortization of FPI loan points.
+You noted that the other revenue was up through the amortization of the FPI loan points.
 Can you give us a sense of what that amount is amortized here in the first quarter and what the schedule looks like going forward?

 speaker